mmacpherson/tenforty/README.md

   capital gains, so if those apply to your situation the output tax will be underestimated.
 - Although Open Tax Solver includes support for more, `tenforty` only supports California, Massachusetts and New York.
-(Technically it supports all the no-income-tax states like Texas and Nevada. :) ) Furthermore, only California has been tested against any tax returns prepared independently by professional tax software, so the Massachusetts and New York support is especially
+(It also supports all the no-income-tax states like Texas and Nevada. :) ) Furthermore, only California has been tested against any tax returns prepared independently by professional tax software, so the Massachusetts and New York support is especially